-New York, July 18 .- The hospital ship Olivette is expected to arrive in New York to-day or to-morrow.
-The following are some of the sick and wounded on board:

-Major James Bell, First cavalry; Major Alex, C. Brodie, First U. S. V. C.; Second Lieutenant Horace E. Devereaux, First U. S. V. C.; Lieutenant W. M. Fiscus, Second infastry: Major General H. S. Hawkins: Captain Morton J. Henry: Captain Thomas T. Knox, First cavaler: Captain James II.
-McClintock, First U. S. V. C.; First Lieutenant Maury Nichols, Seventh infantry; First Lieutenant John R. Thomas, jr., First U. S. V. C.; Reporter Edward Marshall.
+NEW YORK, July 18 -- The hospital ship Olivette is expected to arrive i.a.
+New York to-day or to-morrow.
+The following are some of the sick and wounded on board: Major James Bell, First cavalry; Major Alex, O. Brodie, First U. S. V. C.: Second Lieutenant Horace R. Devereaux, First U.S. V.C.; Lieutenant W. M. Fiseus, Second infastry; Major General H. S. Hawkins: Captain Morton J. Henry: Captain Thomas T. Knox, First cavalry; Captain James II, McClintock, First U. S. V. C.: First Lieutenant Maury Nichols, Seventh infantry; First Lieutenant John R. Thomas, jr., First U. S. V. C.; Reporter Edward Marchall.
 WILL TREAT WITH CANADA.

-but at the same time they claimed Among the New Commissioners Are Dingley, Kasson and Foster.
+Dingley, Kasson and Foster.

-Washington, July 18.
-The Presiwho, in fact, directed the negotiations | dent has appointed the following comon his own behalf, said he had never missioners to meet a similar commission on the part of Great Britain and Still, he added, until Madrid sanction- Canada for the purpose of adjusting the relations between the United States and Canada:

-Senator Charles W. Fairbanks of Irware, Representative Nelson Dingley of Maine, John A. Kasson of Iowa and Finally, with the question of wheth- John W. Foster of the District of

-A FRAUD ON BEER DRINKERS,
+WASHINGTON, July 18 .- The President has appointed the following comon his own behalf, said he had never missioners to meet a similar commisbeen overruled by the captain general. sion on the part of Great Britain and Still, he added, until Madrid sanction- Canada for the purpose of adjusting the relations between the United Senator Charles W. Fairbanks of Irdiana, Senator George Gray of Delaeral Shafter had received earlier in the ware.
+Representative Nelson Dingley of Maine, John A. Kasson of Iowa and Finally, with the question of wheth- John W. Foster of the District of A FRAUD ON BEER DRINKERS.

-Indiana Manufacturers Have Invented an Optical Illusion Glass.
+Indiana Manufacturers Pave Invented an Optical Illusion Glass.

-ANDERSON, Ind., July 18, - Glass manufacturers who foresaw the effect of the war tax on saloon business turned their attention to the manufacture of "optical illusion" beer glasses.
-The glass is made so it is as thin as the thinnest beer glass at the brim, but by the application of a most deceptive art the glass is so arranged in the bottom and farther down the sides that it cuts off about a fourth of the capacity and at the same time adds no perceptible weight.
+ANDERSON, Ind., July 18, - Glass manufacturers who foresaw the effect of the war tax on saloon business. turned their attention to the manufac-Caives. ture of "optical illusion" beer glasses.
+The glass is made so it is as then as Heifers.
+Stockers and f eders.. the thinnest beer glass at the brim, Sheep Muttons. but by the application of a most deceptive art the glass is so arranged in Wheat-No.2 spring .. the bottom and farther down the Corn-Per bushel sides that it cuts off about a fourth of Oats Per bushel Barley-No. 2 Ryc-No. 2 the capacity and at the same time adds no perceptible weight.
 TO TAKE THE CAROLINES.